 You have 16 years to see your money build, so in this case an investment, for example, a Stocks and Shares ISA may be something to consider.
 Investing your money in the stock market over this length of time should give enough time to ride out the ups and downs of the markets.

 A Stocks and Shares Junior ISA may also be an appropriate consideration.
 However, if you are a grandparent, you will require the child’s parent or guardian to open the account.
+(Take a look at this Junior ISA calculator to give yourself an idea of how you could build a fund for a child).

 Saving in a cash account for this length of time carries the risk of seeing modest gains being wiped out by inflation.